 Gonzalo and Sofia Garcia Elementary School is a public elementary school.
 The principal of Gonzalo and Sofia Garcia Elementary School is MS SHERYL MAXSOM.
 651 children attend Gonzalo and Sofia Garcia Elementary School and identify as Hispanic; White, non-Hispanic; and Black, non-Hispanic.
-30% of the Gonzalo and Sofia Garcia Elementary School students have "limited English proficiency."
-65% of the 651 students here are classified as "economically disadvantaged", and 61% are paying reduced lunch prices.
-The student to teacher ratio at Gonzalo and Sofia Garcia Elementary School is 16:1.
+30% of the Gonzalo and Sofia Garcia Elementary School students are "limited in English proficiency."
+65% of the 651 students here are classified as "economically disadvantaged", and 61% have subsidized lunches.
+The ratio of students to teachers at Gonzalo and Sofia Garcia Elementary School is 16:1.
 Jose H Damian Elementary School is one of the nearest elementary schools.

 - Computer arts